-Conventional twix bars are not vegan as they contain milk solids.
-These homemade twix are a copycat of the original candy bar and are ADDICTIVE.
-They have no nuts and no obvious coconut flavour or texture!
+Conventional Twix bars are vegetarian but they not vegan as they contain milk solids.
+These homemade twix bars are a copycat of the original candy bar.
+They have no nuts and no coconut flavour and you won't be able to stop at one!

-If you prefer a healthier or gluten-free vegan twix, check out the caramel cookie bar recipe in my cookbook.
+If you prefer a healthier, refined sugar-free and gluten-free vegan twix, check out the caramel cookie bar recipe in my cookbook which uses a date caramel and coconut flour in the base.

 Ingredients to make vegan twix bars

-You'll only need 6 key ingredients to make these twix including:
+You'll only need 6 ingredients to make these homemade twix bars including:

 - Brown or coconut sugar